Amila3951/restaurant_ammersee/README.md

     * **Error Handling:** If any errors are detected during validation, informative error messages are displayed to guide the user in correcting their input.
     * **Reservation Processing:** Upon successful submission, the reservation request is processed by the system, checking for availability and confirming the reservation.
     * **Confirmation Email:** A confirmation email is sent to the user's registered email address, containing the details of their reservation and any relevant information they may need.
-    * **User Feedback:** The user is provided with immediate feedback on the status of their reservation request, whether it's confirmed, pending, or unavailable.
 * **User Experience:** The "Reserve a Table" page prioritizes a seamless and user-friendly reservation process.
 The form is designed to be intuitive and easy to complete, with clear instructions and helpful error messages.
 The integration of date and time pickers further enhances the user experience by providing convenient selection tools.
 The confirmation email provides reassurance and all necessary details for the reservation.